Civil liability in recreational diving: Litigation

-When a voluntarily accepted risk leads to an involuntary injury there must be evidence of someone either doing something that they should not have done or not doing something that they should have done before a claim for damages can succeed.
+When a voluntarily accepted risk leads to an involuntary injury, there must be evidence of someone either doing something that they should not have done or not doing something that they should have done, before a claim for damages can succeed.

 A large proportion of cases are litigated due to uncertainty of the cause of the accident.

-The history of appeal cases in the USA tend to rule that the buddy relationship creates a duty to act reasonably and not increase the risks associated with diving.
+The history of appeal cases in the USA tends to rule that the buddy relationship creates a duty to act reasonably and not increase the risks associated with diving.
 The existence of damages can usually be proven though the amount may be contested.
 The aspect that is usually litigated is whether a breach occurred and whether the breach was a proximate case of the injury.
 A defense often raised is assumption of the risk by the plaintiff, supported where applicable by a signed waiver.

 In about 70% of diving fatalities, drowning is reported as the cause of death, without specifying the reason for drowning.
 Drowning generally just means that the diver died underwater and there was no physical obstacle to water entering the respiratory passages.
 It is a diagnosis that is often reached in the absence of a more specific understanding of the sequence of events, and often reached when little effort has gone into the investigation to exclude other possible causes to find out why the diver drowned.

 There is a common misconception and presumption by the general public that someone should have intervened to prevent the drowning, which presupposes that someone should have known it was happening, and was negligent in not taking preventative action.
 A large amount of litigation is based on the desire to hold someone else accountable, and this is aggravated by the commonly inadequate investigation and vague conclusions regarding the trigger and sequence of events in fatal accidents.
-Statistic indicate that the majority of diving fatalities are due to error on the part of the victim.
+Statistics indicate that the majority of diving fatalities are due to error on the part of the victim.